Guidance

 Heat suppliers with a new heat network must submit an initial notification to the Office for Product Safety and Standards (OPSS) on or before the day it becomes operational, meaning the day it first supplies heating, cooling or hot water to customers.
 This involves completing a copy of the heat network notification template below and emailing it (in Excel format) to heatnotifications@businessandtrade.gov.uk.

-After the initial notification, heat suppliers must submit a renotification within every four-year period thereafter, in respect of all networks that they operate.
-Suppliers should inform OPSS of heat networks that have ceased to operate, as these do not need to be included in renotifications.
-Where a new supplier has taken over a network, it becomes a regulated entity under the Regulations and must fulfil the obligations, including the submission of renotifications.
+After the initial notification, heat suppliers must submit a further notification within every four-year period thereafter, in respect of all networks that they operate.
+Where a new supplier has taken over responsibility for a heat network, it becomes the regulated entity under the Regulations and must fulfil all the obligations, including notifications.
+The notification template below must be used to submit any notification.

 Heat networks notification template 2020 (MS Excel Spreadsheet, 555 KB)

-Heat suppliers are advised to consult the user guide when completing the notification template:
+It is advised to consult the user guide prior to completing the notification template:

 Heat networks notification template user guide (PDF, 523 KB, 21 pages)